-292. It is for schools and colleges to determine whether a volunteer is considered to be supervised.
-Where an individual is supervised, to help determine the appropriate level of supervision, schools and colleges must have regard to the statutory guidance issued by the Secretary of State (replicated at Annex F).
+310. It is for schools and colleges to determine whether a volunteer is considered to be supervised.
+Where an individual is supervised, to help determine the appropriate level of supervision, all schools and colleges104 must have regard to the statutory guidance issued by the Secretary of State (replicated at Annex E).

-293. For a person to be considered supervised, the supervision must be:
+311. For a person to be considered supervised, the supervision must be:

-- by a person who is in regulated activity relating to children;98 - regular and day to day; and - reasonable in all the circumstances to ensure the protection of children.
+- by a person who is in regulated activity relating to children 105 - regular and day to day, and - reasonable in all the circumstances to ensure the protection of children.